 - For all operatind system which support USB (Windows XP, Vista, Win7 (32/64Bit), Mac OS X, Linux)

 - LC Display shows position and state

 - Control keys for easy manual control

-The ARS-Rotator USB Interface allows computer controlled operation of an antenna rotator.
+The ARS-USB Rotator Interface allows computer controlled operation of an antenna rotator.
 The interface is connected to the computer with just one USB cable (included).
-The drivers (included) simulate a virtual serial port (COM port) which can be used with nearly any satellite track or contest software.
+The drivers (included) simulate a virual serial port (COM port) which can be used with nearly any satellite tracking or contest software.

 The ARS-USB interface comes in a solid metal enclosure.
 An LC dicplay on the front shows current position and other status information.
 With 2 (ARS-USB) or 4 (ARS-USB-EL) buttons the azimuth and elevation position can be controlled manually.
 The ARS-USB interface uses a microcontroller which can be loaded with program updates via the USB cable when required.

-The included ARSVCOM software (for Windows) allows to control independently from any other satellite or contest program.
+The included ARSVCOM software (for Windows) allows a computer control independently from any other satellite or contest program.
 This software is also used for calibration.
 The ARSVCOM program can be used at the same time as another rotator control program.

 The power supply of the interface is not done by USB, but requires an external 12VDC power supply.
 The power consumption is approx. 100 to 130mA.
 An open ended DC cable is included, as well as an USB cable.
 The accompanying CD ROM contains the english manual and the ARSVCOM software.